 As a commission of Z33 (Hasselt, Belgium) Nienke started this research with herbs that once grew in the historical garden of the beguinage of Z33, like Rosemary, Sage and Camomille.
 She used natural linen of By Molle, a fabric that doesn’t need pesticides to grow, doesn’t need irrigation and is grown and manufactured in Europe.
 Nienke used the dyed linen to make a quilt to sleep under.
 By hand she embroidered a pattern with herbal dyed yarn that is more extensive on places the body can use the herbal effect (head, body, feet).
 This quilt is part of the exhibition Dissidence: quilting against at Z33.

-Samples of the linen dyed and pre-treated with herbs, are now being tested for the effect at Centexbel (Belgium).
-Conclusions of the research will be published in fall 2019.
+Samples of the linen dyed and pre-treated with herbs, have been tested at Centexbel (Belgium).
+Conclusions of the research were presented in the H.E.R.B.S. installation and are published in the book H.E.R.B.S., available in our webshop.